fsspec/kerchunk/docs/source/tutorial.rst

     from kerchunk.combine import MultiZarrToZarr

 MultiZarrtoZarr provides a number of convenience methods to combine reference files.
 The simplest is to concatenate along a specified dimension using the ``concat_dims`` argument, ``"Time0"`` in this instance.
-Variables that should not be contatenated should be listed in the ``identical_dims`` argument.
+Variables that should not be concatenated, because they are not a function of the concat coordinates) should be listed in the ``identical_dims`` argument.

 .. code::